 The old school of thought would say that you just need to push through it and train.
 But the truth is that these are real variables.
 Instead of fighting against them, you should work with them to make your training more effective.
 This is autoregulation.

 The best thing about it is that you can easily train every day and simply adjust your training based on how you feel.

 There are different schools of thought around this type of training.
-Calisthenics Academy uses a 5-point scale of RPE (Rate of Perceived Exertion), where, based on the image below, point 7, 8 and 9 are combined into one level of Exertion.
+The Movement Athlete uses a 5-point scale of RPE (Rate of Perceived Exertion), where, based on the image below, point 7, 8 and 9 are combined into one level of Exertion.

 How does it look in real life?
 After every single exercise you do, we’ll ask, “How hard was it to complete that set of reps?” – based on your feedback, the system will automatically adjust your next set by adding or subtracting reps.
 This, yet again, will ensure that your training program is the best for you.

-If you aren’t a part of Calisthenics Academy, you can simply use this spreadsheet to record your training and adjust your own workout.
+If you aren’t a part of The Movement Athlete, you can simply use this spreadsheet to record your training and adjust your own workout.